Dementia 13

-Dementia 13, known in the United Kingdom as The Haunted and the Hunted, is a 1963 independently made black-and-white horror-thriller film, written and directed by Francis Ford Coppola and produced by Roger Corman.
-It was Coppola's feature film directorial debut.
-The film stars William Campbell and Luana Anders with Bart Patton, Mary Mitchell, and Patrick Magee.
-It was released in the United States by American International Pictures during the fall of 1963 as the bottom half of a double feature with Corman's X: The Man with the X-ray Eyes.
+Dementia 13 (released in the United Kingdom as The Haunted and the Hunted) is a 1963 horror thriller film written and directed by Francis Ford Coppola in his feature film directorial debut, and starring William Campbell, Luana Anders, Bart Patton, Mary Mitchell, Eithne Dunne, and Patrick Magee.
+The film was produced by Roger Corman for his company The Filmgroup, and released in the United States by American International Pictures during the fall of 1963, as the bottom half of a double feature with Corman's X: The Man with the X-ray Eyes.

 Although Coppola had been involved in at least two sexploitation films previously, Dementia 13 served as his first mainstream "legitimate" directorial effort.
 Corman offered Coppola the chance to direct a low-budget horror film in Ireland using funds left over from Corman's recently completed The Young Racers, on which Coppola had worked as a sound technician.
 The producer wanted a cheap Psycho copy, complete with gothic atmosphere and brutal killings, and Coppola quickly wrote a screenplay with Corman's requirements.
-Although he was given total directorial freedom during production, Coppola found himself at odds with Corman after the film was completed.
-The producer declared it unreleasable and demanded several changes be made.
+Although given total directorial freedom during production, Coppola found himself at odds with Corman after completion.
+The producer declared it unreleasable and demanded several changes, including added scenes by directors Jack Hill and Monte Hellman.

-In 2017, Coppola's company, American Zoetrope, restored the film's director's cut under the supervision of James T. Mockoski, with editing by Robert Schafer, sound restoration by Jim McKee of Earwax Productions, and color supervision by Chris Martin of Mission Film and Design.
+In 2017, Coppola's company, American Zoetrope, restored the director's cut under the supervision of James T. Mockoski, with editing by Robert Schafer, sound restoration by Jim McKee of Earwax Productions, and color supervision by Chris Martin of Mission Film and Design.
+The film is in the public domain.

 Plot

 While out rowing in the middle of a lake after dark, John Haloran and his young wife Louise argue about his rich mother's will.
-Louise is upset that everything is designated to go to charity in the name of a mysterious "Kathleen."
+Louise is upset that everything is designated to go to charity in the name of a mysterious "Kathleen".
 The argument, combined with the exertion of rowing the boat, causes John to have a heart attack.
 He informs Louise that, should he die before his mother, Louise will receive none of the inheritance, after which he dies.
 Louise dumps his corpse over the boat's side, where it sinks to the bottom of the lake.
 Her plan is to pretend that he is still alive so that she can ingratiate her way into the will.
-She types up a letter to her mother-in-law, Lady Haloran, inviting herself to the family's castle in Ireland while her husband is "away on business."
+She types up a letter to her mother-in-law, Lady Haloran, inviting herself to the family's castle in Ireland while her husband is "away on business".

-At the castle, John's two brothers, Billy and Richard, take part in a bizarre ceremony with their mother, part of a yearly tribute to their deceased younger sister Kathleen, who died years before in a freak drowning accident.
+At the castle, John's two brothers, Billy and Richard, take part in a bizarre ceremony with their mother, part of a yearly tribute to their deceased younger sister Kathleen, who drowned years before in a freak accident.
 Lady Haloran still mourns for her daughter, and during the ceremony, she faints dead away as she does every year.
 As Louise helps her mother-in-law into the castle, Lady Haloran tells her that she fainted because one of the fresh flowers she had thrown died as it touched Kathleen's grave.